earlfogel/food/README.md

 Bring butter, brown sugar and 1 cup cream to a boil, then cool, stirring occasionally.

-Beat remaining cream with icing sugar until stiff.
+Whip remaining cream with icing sugar until stiff.

 Cut cake in half.
 Fill with whipped cream and cover with sauce.
 Cover top and sides of cake with more whipped cream, then drizzle with